Satellite Collection Object: How to Use External Files

 7. Clear the Custom_SSC () check box once you are done.

-Creating Metadata file
+Creating a supplemental data file

 1. Return to your text editor.